jacksonhturner/EPP_622/assignment_3.md

 Load in your data for this assignment by creating a soft link to the nanopore dogwood chromosome 4 reads.
 The path for these reads exists within the pickett_shared directory within this class's raw data.

-At the end is some (hoepfully useful) feedback for the recent AgBioData video presented on 11/3.
+At the end is some (hopefully useful) feedback for the recent AgBioData video presented on 11/3.

 ```
 ln -s /pickett_shared/teaching/EPP622_Fall2022/raw_data/citrus_test2/microcitrus_australasica_nanopore.4.fastq .
 ```

-LongQC goes here.
-At the moment it doesn't work for nanopore reads, but if you want to QC PacBio or any other read type you can!
+Generally, it's good practice to use LongQC at this stage of analysis to determine the quality of your long reads.
+However, because the nanopore_lq.py script on the server doesn't work for these reads, I will not be performing it in this assignment.

 ## Step 2: Perform Assembly With Flye